rtilder/els_mangle/README.md

+## Warning!

+There is a *LOT* of log data.
+At least 2-3GB per hour.
+If you run the logshare command for more than an a few minutes of records, you may regret it.

 ## How to use

 Install golang.
 Follow the installation instructions for [Cloudflare's log CLI tool](https://github.com/cloudflare/logshare).
 Follow its instructions for querying your logs and then pipe the output of the file to els_mangle.